Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 at the base repository level.

 - It is observed that in some instances `pytest` is not able to find the tests.
+One reason is the way pytest is installed, either using `pip` or `apt`.
+Refer to the [corresponding section](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/05_testing_and_ci/python_testing_demo.md#pytest) in the demo for more details.
 If such errors occur, then try to explicitly point pytest to the relevant test file.
 For example:

 ```bash
 pytest tests/unit/test_diffusion2d_functions.py